Beautiful (Eminem song)

 "Beautiful" is the fifth and final single from American rapper Eminem's sixth studio album Relapse, released on August 11, 2009.
 The song samples "Reaching Out", originally recorded by British rock band Rock Therapy.
 This version of "Reaching Out" is taken from the Queen + Paul Rodgers 2005–2006 tour, which used Eminem's "Lose Yourself" as the house music.
-The song was partially written during the first time he went to rehab in 2005, and the song would not be finished until he got clean years later, when he added a third verse and released the song on Relapse.
+The song was partially written during the first time Eminem went to rehab in 2005.

+The song was partially recorded in 2006, and would not be finished until he got clean years later.
+After he got clean, he added a third verse to the song, and released the song on Relapse.

 Music video

 The video was shot in Detroit and was directed by Anthony Mandler.
 It premiered on July 2, 2009, on Yahoo! music.
 The video opens with captions stating that "In 1950, Michigan was 1 of 8 states in America that collectively produced 36% of the world's GNP" and that "Detroit was the greatest manufacturing city in the world."
 It then cuts to present-day images of the city, featuring Eminem walking through three abandoned structures from that era: Michigan Central Station; the former Packard plant; and Tiger Stadium, including demolition footage of the latter.
 In each location, he is joined by several people appropriate to each building: an older woman with a suitcase, several autoworkers holding their lunchboxes and tools, and a neighborhood youth baseball team, respectively.